-Stocks slip as earnings roll in Clorox slammed
+Stocks rebound in earnings rally despite Clorox drag

 This week 145 companies or 29% of the S&P 500 reports earnings

-U.S. stocks slipped even as better-than-expected quarterly earnings rolled in during what is the season's second busiest week for reports.
+U.S. stocks recovered earlier losses as investors digested quarterly earnings during what is the season's second busiest week for reports.
 The results are helping offset the wrangling in Washington after lawmakers missed the chance to extend the debt ceiling.

 |Ticker